au-research/raido/doc/git-version.md

+Note: We intended to stop using git-version.
+Making the build reliant on the presence of a full git installation and cloned repo is awkward for more modern CI/CD approaches where the source tends to be managed as an artifact separate from the process of cloning/retrieving the latest version.

 * current HEAD is a commit with tag `version@1.2.3`, no uncommitted changes
 * version = 1.2.3
 * current HEAD is two commits descended from the above commit, with no other tags present, no uncommitted changes